Obrifold del Pezzo surfaces in $\mathbb P^1 \times \mathbb P^1\times \mathbb P^1$ format: Introduction

-One of the interesting problems is to construct the algebraic varieties embedded in some weighted projective space that can be described in terms of explicit equations.
-This allows us to use the properties of their graded rings to study their various geometric properties.
-In \cite{dp-zoo}, a classification of index 1 del Pezzo hypersurfaces having a specific type of log-canonical threshold has been provided.
-The ordered tuples \((d_{1},d_2, w_1,w_2,w_3,w_4,w_5)\) such that \(X_{d_1,d_2}\into\P(w_1,\ldots,w_5), \) is a wellformed and quasismooth weighted complete intersection del Pezzo surface, have been classified by using combinatorial methods by Mayanskiy \cite{Mayanskiy}.
-The classification of low codimension del Pezzo surfaces with certain orbifold points appeared in \cite{Q-Mathematics}.
-The construction of biregular models of orbifold del Pezzo surfaces in non complete intersection case has been initiated in \cite{QMOC}.
-In the process, we provided new descriptions of some of the examples that already appeared in \cite{dp-CH}.
-Our motivation is to produce an extensive testing field to study various phenomena like mirror symmetry and \(K\)-stability of orbifold del Pezzo surfaces.
+Our constructions can also be seen as an extension of existing classification results of describing orbifold del Pezzo surfaces as low codimension varieties in some weighted projective space.
+The complete classification of well-formed and quasi-smooth del Pezzo hypersurfaces was provided by Paemurru \cite{dp-Erik} and combinatorial classification of all ordered tuples \((d_1, d_2, w_1, w_2, w_3, w_4, w_5)\) such that \(X_{d_1,d_2} \into \P(w_1, \ldots, w_5)\) is a well-formed and quasi-smooth weighted complete intersection del Pezzo surface was classified by Mayanskiy \cite{Mayanskiy}.
+The classification of low codimension del Pezzo surfaces with specific bounds on the orbifold points appeared in \cite{Q-Mathematics}.
+There are other results on the classification of log del Pezzo surfaces by Nikulin \cite{Niku1, Niku2, Niku3}, Nakayama \cite{Nakayama}, and Hwang--Park \cite{Hwang-Park}.
+The construction of biregular models of orbifold del Pezzo surfaces in the non-complete intersection case was initiated in \cite{QMOC}, which we extend further in this paper.

-In this article, our main emphasize is on the construction of del Pezzo surfaces.
-However, weighted \(\PI\) is one of the most easily described codimension 4 Gorenstein variety.
-The Hilbert series formula \eqref{HS-P1^3} and corresponding graded ring structure can be used to construct other interesting classes of polarized orbifolds, like Calabi--Yau 3-folds, \(\Q\)-Fano 3-folds and 3-folds of general type.
+Last but not least, our main emphasis in this paper is on the constructions of orbifold del Pezzo surfaces.
+However, weighted \(\PI\) is one of the most well-understood codimension 4 Gorenstein variety, and the Hilbert series formula \eqref{HS-P1^3} and corresponding graded ring structure can be used to construct other interesting classes of polarized orbifolds, such as Calabi--Yau 3-folds, \(\Q\)-Fano 3-folds, and 3-folds of general type.